DinisMachado87/buildashed-main/README.md

 ### Accessibility and Performance

-Using Lighthouse in devtools, I confirmed that the website is performing well, accessible, and the colors and fonts chosen are readable.
+Using Lighthouse in devtools, I confirmed that the website is performing well, and accessible, and the colors and fonts chosen are readable.

 ![Accessibility and Performance](Documentation/acessibility_performance.png)